vuejs/vuepress/.github/CONTRIBUTING.md

 # Clean dependencies.
 yarn clean

-# Useful when creating new submodules.
+# Useful when creating new a package.
 yarn boot
 ```